VILLASframework/documentation/docs/node/nodes/exec.md

 ### environment (object)

-A object of key/value pairs of environemnt variables which should be passed to the sub-process **in addition** to the parent environment.
+A object of key/value pairs of environment variables which should be passed to the sub-process **in addition** to the parent environment.

 ## Example